x0a/gulp-archiver/README.md

 *Required*
 Type: `String`

 File name for the resulting archive.
-Plugin supports only `zip` and `tar` archives.
+Must end with file extension indicating the format.
+Plugin supports only `zip`, `tar`, and `tar.gz` archives.

 #### options